-The project is due to report before the end of the year.
+The project is due to report in Summer 2022.

 Dr Nagpaul said: ‘This is a vitally important project, to get to the bottom of why there are continued barriers to progress for doctors from ethnic minority backgrounds in the NHS.
 Not only is this inequality unacceptable, but it also prevents the NHS from benefiting from the true potential contribution of its medical workforce.

 'I am delighted that the BMA is addressing this head on, since only by identifying and exposing the factors leading to these disparities, can we then tackle them.
 I am particularly pleased that we have commissioned expert researchers for this important work who have an international reputation for their knowledge and expertise on race equality matters.’